flowcontrol12/docu/docs/04-User-Guide/10-Settings/05-Security/05-Certificates/index.md

 - **Download CSR** button

   Downloads the generated CSR in PEM format.
-The downloaded file is used to create the certificate and should be sent to the Sycope support team to generate the certificate.
+The downloaded file is used to create the certificate and should be sent to appropriate Certificate Authority (CA) to generate the certificate.

 - **Upload signed cert** button